Energy Vanguard Blog

 If the AC comes on, runs 10 minutes or less, and then shuts off, the house may be cool, but in a humid climate, the indoor humidity levels will stay high, probably over 60%.

 I know this from personal experience.
 Last year we replaced the AC in our condo, and I did the Manual J load calculation.
-The result was that we needed a 2 ton air conditioner for our 1500 square feet, so that's what we had installed.
+The result was that we needed a 1.6 ton air conditioner for our 1500 square feet, so we had a 2 ton system installed.
 Knowing that Manual J has a built-in oversizing bias, I wanted to go with the 1.5 ton system, but I chickened out.

-Our AC runs maybe 15 minutes max on a hot afternoon, and our relative humidity stays 60% or higher.
-The Manual J bias is real, and it's not small.
-And that's with an accurate HVAC load calculation.
-I've seen plenty of load calculations that use incorrect inputs so the contractor can come up with a cooling load to match the AC size he wants to install.
+Our AC runs maybe 15 minutes max on a hot afternoon, and our relative humidity stays around 60%.
+The Manual J bias is real, and it’s not small.
+And that’s with an accurate HVAC load calculation.
+I’ve seen plenty of load calculations that use incorrect inputs so the contractor can come up with a cooling load to match the AC size he wants to install.

 Now, back to the point of this article - how to tell if you have an oversized air conditioner.
 Just get your stop watch and time how long the AC runs on a hot afternoon.
 Ten minutes or less, and it's definitely oversized.
 Twenty minutes would be OK.
 Thirty minutes at a time or longer, and your humidity levels should be fairly low.